-Tristan Thompson Cheating Videos: Girl Says She Didn’t Know Khloe Kardashian Was Pregnant, TMZ Reports
+Tristan Thompson Cheating Videos: Girl Says She Didn’t Know Khloe Kardashian Was Pregnant, ‘TMZ’ Reports

 — iHeartRadio (@iHeartRadio) April 11, 2018

-Khloe, who is pregnant with the couple’s first and Tristan’s second child (that the public knows of) is expected to give birth soon.
-There were reports from TMZ that she started experiencing contractions today and that some of the Kardashian family members had flown to Cleaveland to support her.
+Khloe, who is pregnant with the couple’s first and Tristan’s second child (that the public knows of), is expected to give birth soon.
+There were reports from TMZ that she started experiencing contractions today and that some of the Kardashian family members had flown to Cleveland to support her.

-As The Daily Beast reports, this Khloe Kardashian Tristan Thompson cheating drama seems like history repeating itself.
+As The Daily Beast reports, this Khloe Kardashian-Tristan Thompson cheating drama seems like history repeating itself.
 Tristan broke up with his then-girlfriend who was pregnant to be with the reality TV star.